eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/aa-support-of-electronic-payments-SCA-with-wallet.md

 - Chapter 3 presents the use cases in the scope of discussion.

-- Chapter 4 presents and discuss new requirements.
+- Chapter 4 presents and discusses new requirements.

 - Chapter 5 refers to other topics related to support of electronic payments customer authentication (SCA) with the Wallet.